Using a table visualization

 Custom Text property for a table column

-If you want to change the text displayed in the cells of this table column, use the Custom Text property.
-By default, this property is unset, which means it will display the data connected to this column.
-You can set it using one or more placeholder keywords for the data values in each row, as well as optionally combining this with regular text.
+If you want to change the cell text, use the Custom Text property.
+When unset, it will display the data connected to this column.
+You can set it using one or more placeholder keywords for the data added to the Data Analysis Panel, and you can combine this with regular text.
 Keywords also support optional formatting if you don't want to use a time dimension's or measure's formatting options.
-See Display date only on column instead of date/time for an example, or for information on keywords see the Formatting text article.
+See Display date only on column instead of date/time for an example, or for more information about keywords see the Formatting text article.

 Note